xTheFreeZe/wiki.marwin/V-for-Bash-script-developers.md

 V can be used as a platform independent script like language too.

-All you have to do, is save your file with a .vsh extension.
+All you have to do is save your file with a .vsh extension.

-By doing it, v will make functions inside the os module automatically available to your scripts, without you having to import them manually.
+By doing so, v will make functions inside the os module automatically available to your scripts, without you having to import them manually.

-You also will not need to specify a main function (that is a work in progress, for now please do so ... simple linear examples work, but for now it is more stable with a `fn main(){}` ).
+You also will not need to specify the main function (that is a work in progress, for now, please do so ... simple linear examples work, but for now v scripting is more stable with a `fn main(){}` ).

+To run your .vsh scripts, on *nix platforms, just run `chmod +x script.vsh` then you can start them like any other script with ./script.vsh .

+On windows, you have to associate the .vsh file extension with v.exe , after that just double click your script.vsh file.

 <table>
 <tr><td colspan="2" align="center">Hello World</td></tr>